MCMi460/razor/README.md

 **But how do I use it?**
 Here's the thing: We don't even have to tell you.
 Just download the [windows.zip or mac.zip](https://github.com/MCMi460/razor/releases/latest) onto your computer and run!
 It's as simple as that!

+If you'd like to chat more about Razor, suggest new features, point out bugs, or get support, you can join [our Discord server here](https://discord.gg/KxUEqFRvwF).